9-835. Licensing time frames; compliance; consequence for failure to comply with time frame; exemption

 L. If an application for a license is denied and the applicant resubmits the application for the same purposes with only revisions or corrections to the original application, the municipality shall not assess any additional application fees that exceed the cost of processing the resubmitted revisions or corrections.
 This subsection does not apply to license applications that were denied for disqualifying criminal convictions or that were submitted fraudulently.

-1. Issued within seven working days after receipt of the initial application or a permit that expires within twenty-one working days after issuance.
+O. This section does not apply to a license that is issued within seven working days after receipt of the initial application or a permit that expires within twenty-one working days after issuance.